-The Town of Harvard has an aggressive cross connection control program.
+The Town of Harvard has a cross connection control program.
 All commercial, Industrial, and Municipal buildings are inspected for cross connections.
 A cross connection is a connection between a non-potable "non- drinkable" water source and a potable "drinkable" water source.
 If such a connection exists it must be protected with a backflow prevention device.
-Currently Harvard has13 backflow devices installed throughout the public water system.
+Currently Harvard has13 backflow devices installed on municipal and commercial properties.

-The Harvard Water Department also reminds customers that appropriate devices to isolate non-potable residential water uses such as irrigation systems and swimming pools must be installed to protect the water supply.
-Anyone with concerns or questions can call the Harvard DPW for additional information.
+The Harvard Water Department recommends that residential customers install appropriate devices to isolate non-potable water uses such as irrigation systems, outdoor hoses and swimming pools to protect them from contaminating their drinking water.
+Anyone with concerns or questions can call the Harvard DPW at 978-456-4130 for additional information.